nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 PlanPal is an **address book** designed for **student event planners** at NUS who need to manage contacts (e.g., attendees, vendors, sponsors, and volunteers) for their events.

-PlanPal offers a **centralized platform** to organize, track, and access contact information, ensuring efficient coordination and smooth communication throughout the event planning process.
+PlanPal offers a **centralised platform** to organize, track, and access contact information, ensuring efficient coordination and smooth communication throughout the event planning process.

 This project is based on the AddressBook-Level3 project created by the [SE-EDU initiative](https://se-education.org).